Bruce Highway: State-controlled road

+State-controlled roads that intersect with the highway are listed in the main article.

 Route description

-Commencing in Bald Hills at the junction of the Gateway Motorway and Gympie Arterial Road, the Bruce Highway is a motorway standard road (signed as the M1) for its first 163 km to Kybong, where it becomes a two-lane sealed highway for most of its remainder.
+Commencing in Bald Hills at the junction of the Gateway Motorway and Gympie Arterial Road, the Bruce Highway is a motorway standard road (signed as the M1) for its first 163 km to Curra, where it becomes a two-lane sealed highway for most of its remainder.
 The first 2.5 km to the Dohles Rocks Road interchange has eight lanes and a variable (electronically signed) speed limit of up to 100 km/h.
 The next 22 km to the Caboolture / Bribie Island interchange has six lanes and a maximum speed limit of 100 km/h.
-From there to Kybong the road has four lanes and, with one short exception, a speed limit of 110 km/h.
+From there to Curra the road has four lanes and a speed limit of 110 km/h.

 Brisbane to Rockhampton

 Bald Hills to Caboolture

-This section of the Bruce Highway crosses the Pine River into the Moreton Bay Region, passing through mainly urban areas before crossing the Caboolture River and reaching the Caboolture / Bribie Island interchange after 24.5 km.
+This section of the Bruce Highway crosses the Pine River into the City of Moreton Bay, passing through mainly urban areas before crossing the Caboolture River and reaching the Caboolture / Bribie Island interchange after 24.5 km.
 It runs past or through Murrumba Downs, Griffin, Kallangur, Mango Hill, North Lakes, Dakabin, Narangba, Burpengary and Morayfield.
 On the way it is crossed by the Redcliffe Peninsula railway line and passes the Caboolture BP Travel Centre.